RepLDM: Reprogramming Pretrained Latent Diffusion Models for High-Quality, High-Efficiency, High-Resolution Image Generation: Related Work

 \section{Related Work}

-\paragraph{HR image generation with super-resolution.} An intuitive approach to generating HR images is to first use a pre-trained LDM to generate TR images and then apply a super-resolution model to perform upsampling~\citep{wang2023exploiting, zhang2021designing, liang2021swinir, luo2024adaformer, wang2024osffnet}.
-Although one can obtain structurally consistent HR images in this way, super-resolution models are primarily focused on enlarging the image, and shown to be unable to produce the details that users expect in HR images~\citep{du2024demofusion, lin2024accdiffusion}.
+\paragraph{HR image generation with super-resolution.} An intuitive approach to generating HR images is to first use a pre-trained LDM to generate training-resolution\footnote{ In this paper, \textit{training resolution} refers to the resolution used during model training, while \textit{high resolution} denotes a resolution that substantially exceeds the training resolution—beyond the level at which the model can directly produce satisfactory results. } (TR) images and then apply a super-resolution model to perform upsampling~\citep{wang2023exploiting, zhang2021designing, liang2021swinir, luo2024adaformer, wang2024osffnet}.
+Although one can obtain structurally consistent HR images in this way, super-resolution models are primarily focused on enlarging the image, and shown to be unable to produce the details that users expect in HR images~\citep{du2024demofusion, lin2024accdiffusion, lin2024accdiffusionV2}.